chauff/cse1500-web-transcripts/Lecture-http.md

 ## HTTP messages

+- **HTTP/0.9** was the first version the protocol (very limited in power).
 - **HTTP/1.1** is governed by [RFC 2068](https://www.ietf.org/rfc/rfc2068.txt); it was standardized in 1997.
 - **HTTP/2** is governed by [RFC 7540](https://tools.ietf.org/html/rfc7540); it was standardized in 2015.
 - **HTTP/3** has not been standardized yet.

 HTTP/2 is the first new version of HTTP since HTTP/1.1.
 It originated at Google where it was developed as SPDY protocol (*speedy protocol*); [more details here](https://developers.google.com/web/fundamentals/performance/http2/).
 As HTTP/1.1 is still the dominant protocol type on the web, we focus on it in this lecture.

 We do not cover HTTP/3 in this lecture, for those interested, here is a [history lesson in the form of a Twitter thread](https://threadreaderapp.com/thread/1177480451193131009.html) about how HTTP/3 came to pass and what issues of earlier HTTP versions it addresses.
+Another good overview resource is [MDN's evolution of HTTP page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Evolution_of_HTTP).

 ### Web servers and clients